-Physics 50 uses James Walker, physics 2 series uses Halliday, Resnick and Walker and physics 4 series uses Serway and Jewett.
-You can use any edition.
-You are not required to buy a textbook but must use some textbook to do chapter outlines.
-HW problems will be made available.
+Physics 10 uses Hewitt's conceptual physics.
+Physics 50 uses James Walker, physics 2A - 2C series uses Halliday, Resnick and Walker and physics 4A - 4C series uses Serway and Jewett.
+Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd.
+You can use any edition of any of the textbooks or some other book that you prefer.
+You are not required to buy any specific textbook but you must use some textbook !, in order to do required chapter outlines.
+HW problems will be made available to you if you choose to not use the "official" textbook

-Overall description of class (attendance, quizzes and tests):
+Basic Short Overall description of class (attendance, quizzes and tests):

-- 1) There will usually be 1 to 2 short quizzes every week at the beginning of class approximately 5 to 10 minutes.
-Quizzes will be on material covered in previous three lectures.
-There are two midterms and a final. - 2) Students are expected to be on time for every session.
-Every two tardies (latenesses) for any of the sessions counts for one absence and only 4 absences are allowed.
-Students will be dropped from the class if they any combination of absences and tardies that add up to 4 absences.
-See attendance section below for details. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of the grade. - 4) You are responsible for recording all of your grades in a single spot so that you can calculate your "current" grade at any time in the course.
+There will usually be 1 to 2 short (approximately 5 minutes) quizzes for every 4 hours of lecture.
+Quizzes are given at the beginning of class approximately 5 to 10 minutes.
+Quizzes will be on material covered in previous three lectures and focus on a topic that you will be informed about.
+There are two midterms and a final.
+Students are expected to be on time for every session.
+Every two tardies (latenesses) - for any of the sessions - counts for one absence and only 4 absences are allowed.
+Students will be dropped from the class if they any combination of absences and tardies that add up to 41/2 absences.
+See attendance section below for details.
+No more than 8 absences (even excused absences are allowed).
+Save all of your quizzes, essays, exams etc... so that you have a record of your grades You should record all of your grades in a single spot so that you can easily estimate calculate your "current" grade at any time in the course.